-Global growth remained weak, largely due to geo-political tension, monetary policy tightening, and heightened economic uncertainties.
+Global growth remained weak, mainly due to geo-political tension, monetary policy tightening, and heightened economic uncertainties.
 There were also notable variations in growth outturn across countries, with emerging market and developing economies performing relatively better (Table 2.1).
 Global growth is expected to remain weak in 2024, reflecting the lagged impact of monetary policy tightening and geo-political tension.
+Meanwhile, growth in sub-Saharan Africa is projected to improve owing to the fading effects of previous weather shocks and supply chain disruptions.